So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

-If you choose to keep your pumpkins from rotting with these “oil” solutions and want to light them with candles inside – consider other options.
+If you use “oil” solutions to keep your pumpkins from rotting and want to light them with candles inside, consider these options.

-Instead, place glow sticks or battery-operated tea lights inside your Halloween jack-o-lanterns.
+Use glow sticks or battery-powered tea lights inside your Halloween jack-o-lanterns instead of candles.

 Carving a pumpkin can be a fun family affair.
 Try several of the above methods to see which one works best for you.